Brian Carney (rugby): Early life

-Rugby league
+Playing career

+Early career

 Carney first made an impression on the rugby league scene playing for the Irish Students side in a home international tournament in 1998.
 His impressive form led to a number of Super League clubs vying for his talents and he opted to sign with Gateshead Thunder.

 Super League

 Carney played for Gateshead in the 1999 season and moved with them to Hull F.C. after the clubs merged in 2000.

 Carney transferred from Hull F.C. to Wigan at the end of the 2000 Super League season.
 He had come to the attention of the Wigan board – who were very impressed with him – when he scored a try against Wigan in Gateshead's Super League on the Road victory at Tynecastle.
 Future Wigan scrum-half Willie Peters, also shone in the same match.
 Since making the professional ranks, Carney, who is a qualified lawyer, was a regular in the senior colours of Ireland and featured heavily in the Lincoln Financial World Cup of 2000.
 Carney played for Wigan on the wing in their 2001 Super League Grand Final loss against Bradford.

 Carney signed a new three-year contract with Wigan in May 2003, ending speculation that had been linking him with a move to Irish rugby union.
 After signing the deal, Carney commented: "I love it here at Wigan.
 I never wanted to play for any other club.
-"I just want to get better and better each week and keep my place in the first team.
+I just want to get better and better each week and keep my place in the first team.
 The spirit and friendship at this club is brilliant and I need to be part of it."
 His arrival at Wigan was initially hampered by injury but when he did break into the team, he was impressive.
 Carney played for Wigan on the wing in the 2003 Super League Grand Final which was lost to Bradford.
 He'd forced himself into the Great Britain team for the 2003 Ashes series.
 Carney made his GB and Ireland début in the First Test played at the JJB Stadium, becoming the first Irishman to play for Great Britain and Ireland since Tom McKinney in 1957.
 In that match Carney scored two tries and was later named Great Britain and Ireland's player of the series.
 Carney was selected for the 2003 Origin match after opting to play for Lancashire.
 He was also included in the 2003 Super League 'Dream Team' and the 2003 Rugby League World magazine World XIII, and voted BBC North West's Rugby League Footballer of the Year in the same season.

 Despite a hamstring injury restricting his club appearances, Carney was selected in the Great Britain team to compete in the end of season 2004 Rugby League Tri-Nations tournament.
 In the final against Australia he played on the wing in the Lions' 44–4 loss.